 3. Faulty Torque Converter

-But sometimes the impeller in the torque converter fails to send the fluid to the turbine during high acceleration, or the turbine is unable to rotate a sufficient amount of fluid during high acceleration.
+But sometimes the impeller in the torque converter fails to send fluid to the turbine during high acceleration, or the turbine is unable to rotate a sufficient amount of fluid during high acceleration.

 4. Damaged Shift Interlock Solenoid